 You should be able to enter on line or download an entry form direct from the ACU site.
 If not, contact the organising club for entry details.

 Details of the venue and the start time will be given in the Supplementary Regulations.

-The arrangements for “signing on” and starting, vary from club to club so arriving at a trial for the first time can be confusing.
+The arrangements for “signing on”, getting your rider number, and starting, vary from club to club so arriving at a trial for the first time can be confusing.
 Best to talk to one of the other riders, who will be able to explain the process and point you in the right direction.
 Allow at least thirty minutes before the event start time.